Christopher-Peers/nc-news-fe/README.md

 ## Northcoders News FE
 ### About

 Welcome to Northcoders News a reddit style web app to showcase what I have learned so far.
-The frontend was built using React.
+The frontend was built using React v16.2.0.
 If you wish to go straight to a deployed version goto https://cpeers-nc-news/api (correct this once deployed)

 ### Check your dependecies